Adelaide Vet Centre for Cruciate repair in dogs.

 Dogs that already have a medial patella luxation have a significantly higher risk of rupturing their ACL because the pressure that the quadriceps muscles (the 'quads') provides via the patella on the front of the knee joint adds a lot of strength and stability.
 When the knee cap is out of its normal postion when it luxates or dislocates, the effect is that this weakens the knee and in particular causes a lot more pressure to end up on the poor ACL!

 We also x-ray the hips to check if there is any arthritis or hip dysplasia present that will effect the recovery from ACL surgery.

 Surgery is always advised for ruptured ACLs.
 Stabilisation of the knee or stifle joint is absolutely mandatory in minimising rapid degeneration (arthritis), limiting pain, and improving mobility.
 There are several surgery techniques available, and there is a constant evolution and improvement in this area.

-The latest advances focus on the use of isometric points, titanium implants (PROS, BOSS and Crimps) and modern prosthetic fibres (Orthofiber and Ligafiba) that give a more natural motion after surgery, a faster recovery, much longer lasting (they don't break down like nylon) and have greatly reduced risks of complications.
-The long term comparisons with other techniques such as TPLO and TTA techniques shows little or no benefits over each other, however the isometric techniques are significantly less costly with a much faster recovery.
+The latest advances focus on the use of isometric points, titanium implants and modern prosthetic fibres (Ligafiba) that give a more natural motion after surgery, a faster recovery, much longer lasting (they don't break down like nylon) and have reduced risks of complications than other forms of ACL surgery.

-ALthough the De Angelis technique is still available here we recommend the Ligafiba Iso-Toggle ACL technique for dogs upto approximately 12 - 15 kg, and the Securos X-Gen PROS/BOSS Orthofiber technique for dogs over this size.
+Although the De Angelis technique is still available here we recommend the Ligafiba Iso-Toggle Anterior cruciate ligament surgery for dogs and cats.
 Please read the information about these techniques, and their advantages.